Frequently Asked Questions

 The course tutors do everything they can to ensure that trainees who experience difficulties are offered all the support and guidance possible.
 Hard work to complete course work and learn concepts, as well as stress and time management, are all vital skills to ensure students' success.
 If a trainee is in risk of failing the course, we provide early warning and a very clear outline of what the candidate needs to do to improve their teaching and obtain a pass grade on the CELTA course.

 Yes, Shakespeare School offers free classes that are taught by our teachers-in-training.
-These classes often run in the mornings, afternoons and evenings and are open to all nationalities and levels.
+These classes often run in the mornings and are open to all nationalities.

 About the Classes: